 - Flared Hickory handle end ensures the axe doesn't slip during periods of particularly high exertion

 - 23¼-inch length and 3.5-pound total weight make this axe less than ideal for heavier-duty applications requiring an excess of power

 - Does not feature a hardened poll and therefore should not be used as a wedge or for striking a wedge

 The Gransfors Bruks Small Splitting Axe is an easy to weild, 23¼-inch long, 3.5-pound option that’s particularly precise and easy to weild.
 Those seeking a truly high performance splitting axe for medium sized logs will no doubt be impressed by the look, feel, and inherent craftsmanship of this tool.

 Hand forged in Sweden from top quality steel and then carefully hardened and tempered, this small splitting axe has been ground to a concave, thin blade at the bit that’s engineered to effectively split the target log as the axe head becomes broader.
 It’s a standard style bit, but when paired with the shorter handle of this model axe, you’re bound to be impressed by this tools splitting efficiency.

 The brand also offers a large splitting axe if you like the look and apparent craftsmanship here, but are seeking a longer handled option.

 We find this option to be particularly great for camping applications, as well as bushcraft if you’re seeking a field axe for use on your outdoor adventures.
-Those who heat their home with wood will also find a friend here when it comes to splitting small to medium sized logs where you’d rather weild the precision of a shorter, sharper axe, than the power of a heavy maul.
+Those who heat their home with wood will also find a friend here when it comes to splitting kindling and small to medium sized where you’d rather weild the precision of a shorter, sharper axe, than the power of a heavy maul.